-Attainment of aesthetic quality use in Illinois streams is based on the attainment of the Offensive Conditions narrative standards in 35 Ill.
+Attainment of aesthetic quality use in Illinois streams is based on the attainment of the Offensive Conditions (or Unnatural Sludge) narrative standards in 35 Ill.
 Adm.
-Code 302.203 (for streams covered under General Use Standards) or 35 Ill.
+Code 302.203 (for streams covered under General Use Standards), 35 Ill.
 Adm.
+Code 302.403 (for streams covered under Secondary Contact and Indigenous Aquatic Life Standards) or 35 Ill.
+Adm.
 Code 302.515 (for streams covered under the Lake Michigan Basin Standards).
-The assessment of these identical standards is typically performed during Intensive Basin Surveys by Illinois EPA biologists who are experienced with the natural conditions and expectations for the streams in each basin.
+The assessment of these nearly identical standards is typically performed during Intensive Basin Surveys by Illinois EPA biologists who are experienced with the natural conditions and expectations for the streams in each basin.
 A form has been developed for use in this assessment process and is shown in Appendix E. Staff has been trained regarding Illinois EPA's responsibilities in applying these narrative standards and how to properly fill out the form.
 The assessment involves comparing the observed conditions in the stream to the language in the standard.
 When the standard is judged as not attained, one or more of nine specific conditions are noted as the cause of non attainment.
 These conditions are based on the language in the standard and include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth [aquatic macrophytes or aquatic algae], color or turbidity."
 In addition, whenever plant growth or algal growth is judged to cause non-attainment, phosphorus (total) is listed as a contributing cause.
 The guidelines for assessing aesthetic quality use in Illinois streams are shown in Table C-23.
-Causes of non-attainment are shown in Table C-24.
+Causes of nonattainment are shown in Table C-24.